techgrounds/techgrounds-anj-dtmr/000_cloud_project/weekly_time_logs.md

 https://learn.microsoft.com/en-us/training/paths/fundamentals-bicep/

-- Turn assumptions into a daily planning
+- [x] Turn assumptions into a daily planning

-- Ready a bit for the presentation(peer to peer review)
+- [x] Ready a bit for the presentation(peer to peer review)

+---

+June 21, 2023 Wednesday

+### Dagverslag (1 zin)

+Wat zijn jou wins vandaag?-----

+- Deployed key vault and storage account with private container.
+Now what?

+### Obstakels & Oplossingen

+1. I deployed a key vault with encryption.
+When I am deploying a storage account with a container then trying to make a key, I actually did not understand why I am doing that.
+So I stick to my plan to deploy the basis then understand and adjust the requirements for later.

+2. Asking better questions

+- [ ] What's the difference from sku: name and properties accountype. from the requirement of post-deployment script which one can you recommend to use

+- [ ] Under storage account: there is properties-encryption-services-(blob/file)-key type- difference between account and service.
+When to use account or service

+- [ ] what the connection of encryption under storage account then having a key vault

+### Learnings

+- [ ] key vault is just like a container with properties I can configure for encryption.
+- [ ]

+### Plans for tomorrow

+- [ ] Write down documentataion on management.bicep and web/app.bicep

 ---